Are you purchasing a home in Cleveland? Partnership Properties can help.

 Below are my nine steps to purchasing a home.

-Step 1 – Get ready to buy
+Step 1 – Prepare to purchase

 This is where I come in.

-I'll also assist you with getting started on your loan.
+I can also assist you with getting started on your loan.

 Step 3 – Start house hunting